CymricNPG/Kicker/README.md

 A simple Kicker Management Application with GRAILS

 A simple web frontend based on grails for managing hobby foosball (tabletop football) games without fixed teams.
-Provides a minimum frontends to enter games and calculate the players elo.
+Provides a minimum frontend to enter games and calculate the players elo.

 You can: